How to Buy a Violin for a Beginner – Student Violin Prices

 PLANNING YOUR BUDGET

-Violins come in a great array of price ranges.
+So, are you looking for a cheap violin?
+Student violin prices vary.
+How much is a violin?
+What is the violin price range?
 Many of the very inexpensive ones ($100 to $200) are not worth carrying home.
 In the violin shop, we call them VSOs -“Violin Shaped Objects.”
+These seem like the right violin price for beginners but they often do not even work.

-Unfortunately, many times each year I am confronted with the unpleasant task of informing a distraught parent or an excited young student that the violin they have just bought will take over $150 worth of work just to make it playable, and then their instrument will only be worth about $100!
+Unfortunately, music teachers are often confronted with the unpleasant task of informing a distraught parent or an excited young student that the violin they have just bought will take over $150 worth of work just to make it playable, and then their instrument will only be worth about $100!

+What is a good violin price for beginners?
 A good quality, new European violin outfit for the beginning student should retail in the neighborhood of $650 to $850.
-However, through The Instrument Place, quality violins are available at 50% off the retail price for under $340.
+However, violin prices through The Instrument Place for considerably less – up to 50% off the retail price.

 “Step-up” instruments will be in the retail range of $1,000 to $3,500, and professional instruments are generally $5,000 and up.